fleetdm/fleet/handbook/company/product-groups.md

 - For follow-ups, repeat the user story, but show only what has changed or been added since the last review.
 - Bring 1 key engineer who has been helping out with the user story, when possible and helpful.
 - Read Fleet's [best practices for meetings](https://fleetdm.com/handbook/company/communications#meetings).

-> To allow for asynchronous participation, instead of attending, contributors can alternatively choose to add an agenda item to the "Product design review" meeting with a GitHub link.
-Then, the Head of Product Design will review during the meeting and provide feedback.
-Every "Product design review" is recorded and automatically transcribed to a Google Doc so that it is searchable by every Fleet team member.

 ### Weekly bug review
 QA has weekly check-in with product to go over the inbox items.
 QA is responsible for proposing “not a bug”, closing due to lack of response (with a nice message), or raising other relevant questions.
 All requires product agreement